 A study of 7,000 businesses found that “companies see a 55% increase in leads from increasing landing pages from 10 to 15” (Source: HubSpot).

-Landing pages allow you to target different market segments without trying to be everything to everyone.
+Landing pages allow you to target different market segments without trying to be everything to everyone in one go.

 Let’s say you’re a downtown hotel.
-Your guests include business travellers as well as relatively high-income, weekend-getaway / city break tourists.
-These segments have different priorities and expectations.
+Your guests include business travelers as well as relatively high-income, weekend-getaway / city break tourists.
+Clearly, these segments have different priorities and expectations.

 Through the use of separate (customized) landing pages, you can directly appeal to each segment with respective relevant points of interest.